MSD-IRIMAS/LITE/README.md

 # LITE: Light Inception with boosTing tEchniques for Time Series Classification

 This is the source code of our paper "[LITE: Light Inception with boosTing tEchniques for Time Series Classification](https://germain-forestier.info/publis/dsaa2023.pdf)" accepted at the 10th IEEE International Conference on Data Science and Advanced Analytics ([DSAA 2023](https://conferences.sigappfr.org/dsaa2023/)) in the  Learning from Temporal Data ([LearnTeD](https://dsaa2023.inesctec.pt/)) special session track. <br>
+This is the source code for the extended version of the DSAA 2023 paper, "[Look into the LITE in deep learning for time series classification](https://link.springer.com/article/10.1007/s41060-024-00708-5)" published in the [International Journal of Data Science and Analytics](https://link.springer.com/journal/41060) in their special issue on [Learning from Temporal Data](https://link.springer.com/collections/dibidcifjj).
 This work was done by [Ali Ismail-Fawaz](https://hadifawaz1999.github.io/), [Maxime Devanne](https://maxime-devanne.com/), [Stefano Berretti](www.micc.unifi.it/berretti/), [Jonathan Weber](https://www.jonathan-weber.eu/) and [Germain Forestier](https://germain-forestier.info/).

 ## The LITE architecture